Parisii (Gaul): Name

 They are mentioned as Parisii by Caesar (mid-1st c.
 BC), Parísioi (Παρίσιοι; var. Παρήσιοι) by Strabo (early 1st c.
 AD) and Ptolemy (2nd c.
 AD), Parisi by Pliny (mid-1st c.
 AD), and as Parisius and Parisios in the Notitia Dignitatum (5th c.
 AD).
-Another tribe named Parisii is also documented in Britain.
+Another tribe named Parisii is also documented (with only one attestation) in Britain.

 The ethnic name Parisii is a latinized form of Gaulish Parisioi (sing.
 Parisios).
 Its meaning has been debated.
-According to Xavier Delamarre, it may derive from the stem pario- ('cauldron').
+According to French government diplomat Xavier Delamarre, it may derive from the stem pario- ('cauldron').
 Alfred Holder interpreted the name as 'the makers' or 'the commanders', by comparing it to the Welsh peryff ('lord, commander'), both possibly descending from a Proto-Celtic form reconstructed as *kwar-is-io-.
 Alternatively, Pierre-Yves Lambert proposed to translate Parisii as the 'spear people', by connecting the first element to the Old Irish carr 'spear', derived from an earlier *kwar-sā.

 The city of Paris, attested as Lutetiam Oppidum Parisiorum by Caesar (Parision in the 5th c.
 AD, Paris in 1265), is named after the Gallic tribe.